nicbotes/elixir-exercise/README.md

 ## How to run the existing application

-### Using Elixir natively

-If you wish to run the application natively you will need the following:
+To run the application you will need the following:

-* Phoenix >= 1.5.9
-* Elixir >= 1.7
+* Elixir 1.15.5
+* Erlang 26.0.2
 * Postgres >= 11.9

 Check out the `.tool-versions` file for a concrete version combination we ran the application with.
-Using [asdf](https://github.com/asdf-vm/asdf) you could install their plugins and them via `asdf install`.
+Using [asdf](https://github.com/asdf-vm/asdf) you can install their plugins and then run `asdf install`.

 ### Starting the application